ogri-la/strongbox/README.md

 and the downloaded `.zip` file will be deleted immediately.
 This is a guard against poorly or maliciously constructed `.zip` files.

 Addon `.rar` and `.tar.gz` files are not supported.
-You can still find a few on wowinterface.com.
+You can find a few of these on wowinterface.com.

 This software interacts with the following remote hosts: